GPAjay/Imperial_Executive_Education_Capstone2026/README.md

 - **Decision-making under uncertainty:** Each query point is committed to an action/decision based on incomplete information.
 - **Working with scarce, expensive data:** The project starts with a few data points, presenting the challenges where careful modelling is most critical (clinical, experimental, and process data are rarely available in abundance).
-- **Surrogate modelling and calibration:** Fitting Gaussian Processes and SVRs, rationalizing the calibration, and developing intuition on when to trust a confident model.
+- **Surrogate modelling and calibration:** Fitting Gaussian Processes and Support Vector Regression (SVRs), decision trees, ensemble modelling, rationalizing the calibration, and developing intuition on when to trust a confident model.
-- **Diagnostic rigour:** Building independent diagnostic checks (per-dimension nudge tests, dual surrogates, clustering) rather than trusting a single black-box recommendation.
+- **Diagnostic rigour:** Building independent diagnostic checks (nudge tests, surrogates, clustering) rather than trusting a single black-box recommendation.
 - **Communication and documentation:** A datasheet, a model card, and reflections to make every decision auditable and reproducible.

 These are core competencies required for model tuning, experimental design, A/B testing, and any setting where a system must be improved without full knowledge of how it works, including data-driven innovation in healthcare and MedTech.